 Welcome to Oscar Scherer State Park

-Surrounded by urban sprawl, Oscar Scherer State Park is an unexpected oasis providing visitors with a refreshing escape into natural Florida.
+Surrounded by urban areas, Oscar Scherer is an unexpected oasis providing visitors with a refreshing escape into natural Florida.

-Fifteen miles of trails provide solitude, beauty, challenge and a healthy adventure for everyone.
-The park is a popular stopover for bicyclists and walkers on the Legacy Trail, making Oscar Scherer an important place for the surrounding community and a worthwhile stop for travelers.
+With 15 miles of trails, this park provides solitude, beauty, challenge and a healthy adventure for everyone.
+Oscar Sherer is a popular stopover for bicyclists and walkers on the Legacy Trail, making this an important place for the surrounding community and a worthwhile stop for travelers.

 Plan Your Visit